pebble-dev/pebble-dev.github.io/_posts/2025-01-26-the-future-of-rebble.md

 We're also happy to announce that we've acquired the source code for Snowy!
 [Snowy](https://apps.rebble.io/en_US/application/561960c8a1dd2652af00000d) was one of the most popular assistants for the Pebble, and is still a useful companion today.
-However, given the current landscape of LLMs and voice assistants it is defintely due an upgrade, so expect to see this old dog appear in the hackathon.
+However, given the current landscape of LLMs and voice assistants it is definitely due an upgrade, so expect to see this old dog appear in the hackathon.

 # ⌚ The future of Rebble
 With a long term plan for the Rebble community starting to coalesce, the longevity of Rebble is more important than ever.